jshunia/Shunia.Primes/README.md

 # Shunia.Primes (Updated: June 2024)
 This repo contains a sample implementation of a primality test that I discovered.
 Several versions of the preprint paper regarding my test are also included.
 The proofs presented in the verion 1 and 2 preprints are flawed.
 However, I have posted a revised preprint, version 3.
-I believe the proofs in this latest revision are sound and support the determinism of my proposed primality test, however, I am eager for feedback.
+I believe the proofs in this latest revision are close and support the determinism of my proposed primality test, however, work remains and I am eager for feedback.

 # Primality Test
 Let $n \in \mathbb{Z}^+$ be odd.
 Let $r \in \mathbb{Z}^+$ be the least odd prime such that $r \nmid n (n-1)$.